guitarbeat/cooperative-housing-culture-training/cooperative-housing-culture-training/workbook/worksheets/conflict_styles_inventory.md

 # Conflict Resolution Styles Inventory for Cooperative Trustees

 ## Purpose
-This inventory is designed to facilitate self-assessment of preferred conflict resolution styles among cooperative trustees.
-Understanding these inherent tendencies is crucial for optimizing interpersonal dynamics and strategic decision-making within the cooperative framework.
+This inventory helps cooperative trustees self-assess their preferred conflict resolution styles.
+Understanding these tendencies is crucial for optimizing interpersonal dynamics and strategic decision-making within the cooperative framework.

 ## Instructions
 1. Evaluate each statement based on its applicability to your behavior in conflict scenarios, utilizing the provided rating scale.